 For instance, if I was to say the sentence "I didn't say he stole the money", just phrasing one word differently can actually change the entire meaning of the sentence.

-If you say the sentence in your head or out loud emphasizing just the first word: "I didn't say he stole the money."
+If you say the sentence in your head or out loud emphasising just the first word, "I didn't say he stole the money."
 What does that mean?
 It means that I didn't say it.
-I mean, it means he stole the money, but I just didn't say it.
+It means he may have stolen the money, but I just didn't say it.

-An effective public speaking technique is to emphasize the third word to see if it makes a difference.
+An effective speaking technique is to emphasise the third word to see if it makes a difference.
 "I didn't say he stole the money."
-Well what does that mean?
-It means that he still stole the money, but I didn't say it.
+Well, what does that mean?
+It means that he may have stolen the money, but I didn't say it.
 Maybe I wrote it, maybe I emailed it, or maybe I mimed it, etc.

-So a good exercise is to practice this out loud, or even record yourself, and say the sentence multiple ways until you can clearly hear the difference between the phrasing of the different words.
-Just this alone will start to transform your public speaking techniques.
+So a good exercise is to practise this out loud, or even record yourself, and say the sentence multiple ways until you can clearly hear the difference between the phrasing of the different words.

 Public Speaking Tip #2: Tell Stories

 The second of our best public speaking tips and one of the most important is this...

 Amateurs share facts while professionals tell stories.

 Every civilization since the dawn of time has passed down information using stories.